Discover Jake’s House

 With a genuine understanding of the impact autism has on a family, Irene and David set out to better prepare others for the challenges they are faced with.
 They began by welcoming everyone into their family.
 They connected with caregivers and children living with autism; with kind and generous supporters; and with leading ASD organizations—and they brought them all together in one room at the first-ever Jake’s House Holiday Party.

 Devoted to inclusivity and advocacy, Irene and David laid the foundation to make Jake’s House a place of understanding, help and hope.
 While the Jake’s House family has since grown exponentially, these core values remain our building blocks.

-Now a registered charitable organization, driven by a passionate team and backed by the Government of Ontario and the Goverment of Canada, Jake’s House provides meaningful support and structured solutions to those affected by autism.
+Now a registered charitable organization, driven by a passionate team and backed by the Government of Ontario and the Government of Canada, Jake’s House provides meaningful support and structured solutions to those affected by autism.